-The 96 mile West Highland Way is walked by over 50,000 people each year, making it the most popular long distance walk in Scotland.
+The 96 mile or 154km West Highland Way is used by some 120,000 people each year, of whom some 36,000 complete the entire route.
+This makes it the most popular long distance walk in Scotland, as well as the oldest, being established in 1980.
 If you want to be one of them, then this page will help you find the more detailed information you need, both elsewhere on Undiscovered Scotland and beyond.

 The side column on this page gives links to useful resources.
 The route description below is broken into seven daily sections, each of which contains links to further information on Undiscovered Scotland.
 The Area Pages provide links to accommodation providers and other businesses, including companies that will carry your baggage for you while you are walking the Way.
 The Feature Pages each contain detailed background information and a collection of images about particular places or attractions on the West Highland Way or near it.

 The West Highland Way is usually walked from south to north, and this page assumes a journey in that direction.
 Note that it does not set out to provide you with the full range of detailed information you need to walk the Way, but it should give you a good starting point.
 And when used with the rest of Undiscovered Scotland it will give you a clear idea of what the West Highland Way and the places you will be passing through are like.

 Section 1: Milngavie to Drymen, 12 Miles

 Signs from the railway station lead you the short distance to the obelisk that marks the official start of the West Highland Way, and en route you may want to drop into the West Highland Way Tourist Office and Information Point, 50 yards from the start of the way.
 See the link above right.